 Approximately 41% of TikTok’s audience is between the ages of 16 and 24, with the app providing a nurturing, wholesome space for its close-knit community of young creators.
 Currently there’s a clear focus on candid, unfiltered content which gives the audience a refreshing look at an industry that once only shone through glossy magazines, catwalks and exclusivity.

 We’ve always been big champions of user-generated content, and TikTok offers the perfect space for users to share their takes on brand challenges.
 By offering a space where users don’t have to put on their ‘Insta-face’, TikTok encouragers consumers to submit their own content and share their self-expression with other users and brands.

-Although TikTok’s user base has been growing and growing, not too many brands have migrated over to the app yet.
-This gives brands a HUGE opportunity to join the conversation and get closer to the users.
+Although TikTok’s user base has been growing and growing, there are still many brands struggling to get their heads around it.
+This gives companies a HUGE opportunity to join the conversation and get closer to the users.
 By sharing their own native content, brands can humanise themselves and speak to Gen Z in a relatable, familiar environment.

 Although some brands straight up refuse to advertise on the platform (millennial luxury eyewear designer Garrett Leight said he has no plans to advertise on TikTok, believing that an influx of advertisements and marketing would “ruin” the fun of the app.), there’s no denying the positive impact that TikTok can have for fashion brands.